diogoff/qstvec/README.md

 ## Examples

-In these examples, we use some circuits from BlueQubit's [Peaked Portal](https://app.bluequbit.io/hackathons) hackathon.
+In these examples, we use some sample circuits from BlueQubit's [*Peaked Portal*](https://app.bluequbit.io/hackathons) hackathon.

 ### Little peak